The NBA great using hoops to help end gang culture

 "The game goes well beyond points, rebounds and assists.
 It really connects people together."

-This is the seventh time a regular season NBA game has been played at the O2.
+Thursday marked the seventh time a regular season NBA game had been played at the O2.
 Last year the Raptors overcame the Orlando Magic, while the New York Nicks, the Brooklyn Nets and Thomas's own Pistons have all headed across the Atlantic to London.

 But Thomas admits there's still a long way to go before the NBA can truly consider itself a global game.